Miller Act

 The Miller Act (ch.
 642, Sec.
 1-3, 49 stat.
 793,794, codified as amended in Title 40 of the United States Code) requires prime contractors on some government construction contracts to post bonds guaranteeing both the performance of their contractual duties and the payment of their subcontractors and material suppliers.

 The Act was originally enacted as the Heard Act in 1894.
-That act established a single performance and payment bond that "did afford some protection to... unpaid subcontractors and materialmen, but it was fraught with substantive and procedural limitations", and it was superseded by the Miller Act of 1935.
+That act established a single performance and payment bond that "did afford some protection to... unpaid subcontractors and materialmen, but it was fraught with substantive and procedural limitations."
+It was superseded by the Miller Act of 1935, named after its sponsor U.S. Representative John E. Miller (D-AR).

 Background and purpose

 The Miller Act addresses two concerns that would otherwise exist in the performance of federal government construction projects: